cirongliu/NIH_Marmoset_Atlas_V1/README.md

 # Note:

-If you have questions about the NIH Marmoset Brain Atlas Project, please contact Dr. Cirong Liu (cirong.liu@nih.gov) or Dr. Afonso Silva (silvaa@ninds.nih.gov)
+If you have questions about the NIH Marmoset Brain Atlas, please contact Dr. Cirong Liu (cirong.liu@nih.gov) or Dr. Afonso Silva (silvaa@ninds.nih.gov)

 If you identified errors in the atlas or want to submit your parcellation results to our atlas, please contact Dr. Cirong Liu (cirong.liu@nih.gov).